FarhanAliRaza/Mardown-rs/README.md

 # 📝 MDRS (Markdown Recursive Scanner)

 A fast and efficient command-line tool that recursively scans directories and creates a single markdown file containing the contents of all files.
-Perfect for adding folders to LLM context
+Perfect for creating documentation or sharing code snippets.

 ## ✨ Features